Zermelo's theorem (game theory)

 In game theory, Zermelo's theorem is a theorem about finite two-person games of perfect information in which the players move alternately and in which chance does not affect the decision making process.
 It says that if the game cannot end in a draw, then one of the two players must have a winning strategy (i.e. can force a win).
-An alternate statement is that for a game meeting all of these conditions except the condition that a draw is now possible, then either the first-player can force a win, or the second-player can force a win, or both players can at least force a draw.
+An alternate statement is that for a game meeting all of these conditions except the condition that a draw is not possible, then either the first-player can force a win, or the second-player can force a win, or both players can at least force a draw.

 The theorem is named after Ernst Zermelo, a German mathematician and logician, who proved the theorem for the example game of chess in 1913.

 Example

-Zermelo's Theorem can be applied to all finite-stage two-player games with complete information and alternating moves.
+Zermelo's theorem can be applied to all finite-stage two-player games with complete information and alternating moves.
 The game must satisfy the following criteria: there are two players in the game; the game is of perfect information; the board game is finite; the two players can take alternate turns; and there is no chance element present.
-Zermelo has stated that there are many games of this type however his theorem has been applied mostly to the game chess.
+Zermelo has stated that there are many games of this type; however his theorem has been applied mostly to the game chess.

-When applied to chess, Zermelo's Theorem states "either White can force a win, or Black can force a win, or both sides can force at least a draw".
+When applied to chess, Zermelo's theorem states "either White can force a win, or Black can force a win, or both sides can force at least a draw".

-Zermelo's algorithm is a cornerstone algorithm in game-theory however it can be applied in areas outside of finite games.
+Zermelo's algorithm is a cornerstone algorithm in game-theory; however, it can also be applied in areas outside of finite games.

-Apart from chess, the Zermelo's theorem has been applied in computer science.
-Zermelo's algorithm is applied across all areas of computer science.
-In particularly, it is applied in model checking and value interation.
+Apart from chess, Zermelo's theorem is applied across all areas of computer science.
+In particular, it is applied in model checking and value interaction.